christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 <img src="{{ site.url }}/img/deeplearningcourse/DL43.png">

-To compute the accuracy, we can also forward the full dataset and use efficient matrix opertions on tensors:
+To compute the accuracy, we can also forward the full dataset and use efficient matrix opertions on the final tensors:

 ```python
 accuracy = 0